 Address - Ethereum Address Type

-type represents a 20-byte Ethereum address, used for identifying accounts, contracts, and other entities on the Ethereum blockchain.
+The Address type represents a 20-byte Ethereum address, used for identifying accounts, contracts, and other entities on the Ethereum blockchain.
 It's a fundamental type for smart contract interaction and access control in AssemblyScript Stylus.

 Import

-import { Address, AddressFactory } from '@as-stylus/as-stylus';
+import { Address, AddressFactory } from "@wakeuplabs/as-stylus";

 Overview